HPSCIL/cuFSDAF/README.md

 + The program runs as a command line.
 You may use the Command (i.e., cmd) in Windows, or a terminal in Linux/Unix.
    - For the Windows version:
-   $ cuFSDAF.exe parameters.txt
+   $ .\cuFSDAF.exe Parameters.txt
    - For the Linux/Unix version:
-   $ ./cuFSDAF parameters.txt
+   $ ./cuFSDAF Parameters.txt

 + Note: The computational performance of cuFSDAF largely depends on the GPU.
 The more powerful is the GPU, the better performance.